-2.2.7.2.
-Admission Requirements for PhD Programs
+2.2.8 Admission Requirements for PhD Programs

-To be considered for admission to either the DAE, DME or PE Programs, prospective students must satisfy the following minimum requirements:
+To be considered for admission to any of the PhD programs, prospective students must satisfy the following minimum requirements:

-- Possess a bachelor's degree from an accredited college or university or completed a master's degree in Anatomy or Anthropology (DAE) or Microbiology, Immunology, or equivalent (DME) or Education, Pharmaceutical Sciences or equivalent (PE). - Earn a cumulative undergraduate or graduate grade point average of at least 3.0 on a four-point scale; and have scored a minimum of 300 on the GRE. - Further, applicants should demonstrate a strong desire to teach anatomy or medical microbiology at the undergraduate, graduate or medical school level and participate in educational research.
+- Possess a bachelor's degree from an accredited college or university or have completed a Master's Degree in Anatomy or Anthropology (DAE) or Microbiology, Immunology, or equivalent (DME) or Pharmaceutical Sciences or equivalent (PE). - Have a cumulative undergraduate or graduate grade point average of at least 3.0 on a fourpoint scale; and have scored a minimum of 300 on the GRE.
+The GRE requirement may be waived for students enrolled in the DO program, or with MS, MD or DO degrees at the discretion of the Dean of the Graduate School of Biomedical Sciences - Applicants should demonstrate a strong desire to teach in their respective discipline (e.g. Anatomy, Microbiology/Immunology, Pharmacy) at the undergraduate, graduate or medical school level and conduct discipline-based educational research.